rcghpge/data-3461-ml/README.md

 Labs section of the course.

 ## Development Environment Setup
 To run an initial Python development environment there are several methods via Jupyter notebooks, VS Code, PyCharm, Spyder, the Anaconda distribution, or on the command line in Bash.
-For beginner-friendly Jupyter Notebooks or Anaconda is recommended for its ease of use and pre-installed libraries.
+For beginner-friendly Jupyter Notebooks or Anaconda is recommended for a seamless development and workflow environment.

 ---
 ## Python Development Workflow in Bash